worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 app.run(host='0.0.0.0', port=8080)
 ```

 This code will serve a [Jinja](https://jinja.palletsprojects.com/en/3.0.x/templates/) template, which we will create now in a separate file.
 In your repl's filepane, create a directory named `templates`, and inside that directory, a file named `index.html`.
-Add the following content to `index.html`:
+Add the following code to `index.html`:

 ```html
 <!DOCTYPE html>